 Together with Credit Partners, we co-invest through Credit Fund.
 Investment opportunities for Credit Fund are sourced primarily by us and our affiliates.
 Portfolio and investment decisions with respect to Credit Fund must be unanimously approved by a quorum of Credit Fund's investment committee consisting of an equal number of representatives of us and Credit Partners.
 Therefore, although we own more than 25% of the voting securities of Credit Fund, we do not believe that we have control over Credit Fund (other than for purposes of the Investment Company Act).
-The Credit Fund Sub, a Delaware limited liability company, was formed on April 5, 2016.
+Middle Market Credit Fund SPV, LLC (the "Credit Fund Sub"), a Delaware limited liability company, was formed on April 5, 2016.
 Credit Fund Sub primarily invests in first lien loans of middle market companies.
 Credit Fund Sub is a wholly owned subsidiary of Credit Fund and is consolidated in Credit Fund's consolidated financial statements commencing from the date of its formation.
 Credit Fund follows the same Internal Risk Rating system as us.